tanish2k/viz-tsubuyaki/README.md

 # 🌊 Viz-Tsubuyaki

-*A live, interactive mathematical visualization that whispers the beauty of flowing equations*
+*A live, interactive mathematical visualization inspired by the art of code-golf creativity*

 ## ✨ Overview

-Viz-Tsubuyaki (つぶやき - "whisper/murmur") is an immersive mathematical art experience that transforms complex equations into flowing, organic visualizations.
-Built with p5.js, it renders real-time mathematical patterns that respond to user interactions, creating an endless dance of mathematical beauty.
+Viz-Tsubuyaki (つぶやき Processing - "Tweet Processing") is an immersive mathematical art experience that transforms complex equations into flowing, organic visualizations.
+Inspired by the Japanese Twitter/X challenge where creators craft full p5.js sketches in 280 characters, this project expands on that creative constraint to create an endless dance of mathematical beauty.
+Built with p5.js, it renders real-time mathematical patterns that respond to user interactions.

 ## 🎨 Features